DebjaniSihiLab/starter-hugo-research-group/content/authors/Paul Bausemer/_index.md

 ---
 # Display name
-title: Bausemer, Paul D.
+title: Paul Bausemer

 # Username (this should match the folder name)
 authors:
-- Bausemer, Paul D.
+- Paul Bausemer

 # Is this the primary user of the site?
 superuser: false

 # Role/position
-role: Post Doc
+role: Lab Assistant

 # Organizations/Affiliations
 organizations: